AnthonyPreite/AnthonyPreite/README.md

 ### Welcome to my Github 🙃

-I'm belgian's developper who trying to learn some in front-end.
-I love learning and try new technology.
+I'm a belgian developer trying to improve in front-end.
+I love learning and try new technologies.

-I'm also UI/UX Designer and I have a bachelor in Video Game Development😉
+I'm UI/UX Designer and I have a bachelor in Video Game Development 😉

 ## My networks